ruby/www.ruby-lang.org/en/news/_posts/2013-02-15-the-2013-ruby-hero-awards.md

 Ruby events.

-If you have a minute please take a moment to nominate someone by heading over to [RubyHeroes.com][1], typing in the github username of the person you wish to nominate, and giving us a reason why they deserve to win.
+If you have a minute please take a moment to nominate someone by heading over to [RubyHeroes.com][1], typing in the GitHub username of the person you wish to nominate, and giving us a reason why they deserve to win.
 About a month from now all the previous year’s Ruby Heroes will help decide who will win this year’s 6 awards which will be presented to the